krishanrana/bcf/README.md

 ### Installation

 The only requirement is that you have [Conda installed](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) on your system, and [NVIDIA drivers installed](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&=Ubuntu&target_version=20.04&target_type=deb_network) if you want CUDA acceleration.
-To install all the required dependencies run the following command within conda.
+To install all the required python dependencies run the following command within conda.

 ```
 conda env create --file env_requirements.yml/